Alejandra Glez (Habana, Cuba, 1996)

-Available works by Alejandra Glez in Aurora Vigil-Escalera Art Gallery:
+Works for sale by Alejandra Glez at Aurora Vigil-Escalera Art Gallery:

-If you are interested in any of the following works, or want to receive more information about this artist, please click here:
+If you are interested in any of the artworks below or would like to receive further information about this artist, please click here.